-The course would most benefit new users familiarising themselves with existing MPI codes, or in particular users with C or FORTRAN single processor serial codes which they would like to develop for the University’s ARC high performance computing facilities.
+The workshop would most benefit new users familiarising themselves with existing MPI codes, or in particular users with C or FORTRAN single processor serial codes which they would like to develop for the University’s ARC high performance computing facilities.

 - An introduction to parallel programming